monkeyYuZhu/China-VIX-/README.md

 # China-VIX-
-This is created, improved and maintained by Hudson Street teammates.
+This is created, improved and maintained by Yu